jchristopher/searchwp-modal-search-form/README.md

 ## Template Customization

-SearchWP Modal Search Form integrates a proper template loader, allowing you to _fully customize_ your modal search form.
+SearchWP Modal Search Form integrates a proper template loader for displaying search forms in any number of templates, allowing you to _fully customize_ what the modal looks like per template.

 The most straightforward way to create a custom template is as follows: